Fair Time Meant Fun Time in Richland

 BACK TO THE PAST.

-Food, fun and friends are what I'm anticipating at my staycation this year.
+Food, fun and friends are what I'm anticipating at my Richland staycation no matter when it happens.
 Come join me at the fair!